 Associate Investigators A-J: Dr Vinod Sundaramoorthy, Professor Elizabeth Vincan, Professor Kanta Subbarao, Dr Michael Kuiper, Professor Enzo Palombo, A/Professor Darren Creek, A/Professor Natalie Trevaskis, A/Professor James Hudson, A/Professor S. Murugesan, and Ms Moana Simpson.

-Team: Dr Vinti Agarwal, Mr Harshan Baskar, Ms Kathie Burkett, Ms Simran Chahal, Mr Doug Chandler, Ms Simone Clayton, Dr Darcie Cooper, Professor Matt Cooper, Professor Trevor Drew, Ms Sarah Goldie, Ms Adrienne Gregg, Dr Katie Hillyer, Mr Hardik Ashish Jain, Dr Petrus Jansen van Vuren, Dr Avinash Karpe, Ms Steph Keating, Professor Cark Kirkpatrick, Dr Jian-Wei Liu, Dr Jasmina Luczo, Dr Christopher MacRaild, Dr Alexander McAuley, Mr Faheem, Dr Jenny O'Connell, Dr Amanda Peterson, Mr Shane Riddell, Dr Rohan Shah, Mr Chirag Singhal, Dr Mary Tachedjian, Ms Lee Trinidad, Mr MD Muzaffar-ur- Rehman, Mr Aditya Vashi, Dr John Noel Viana and Dr John Zic.
+Team: Dr Vinti Agarwal, Ms Chaarvi Bansal, Mr Harshan Baskar, Dr Tom Blau, Ms Kathie Burkett, Ms Simran Chahal, Mr Krishnil Chand, Mr Doug Chandler, Ms Simone Clayton, Dr Darcie Cooper, Professor Matt Cooper, Professor Trevor Drew, Ms Sarah Goldie, Ms Adrienne Gregg, Dr Katie Hillyer, Mr Hardik Ashish Jain, Dr Petrus Jansen van Vuren, Dr Avinash Karpe, Ms Steph Keating, Professor Cark Kirkpatrick, Dr Jian-Wei Liu, Dr Jasmina Luczo, Dr Christopher MacRaild, Dr Alexander McAuley, Mr Faheem, Dr Jenny O'Connell, Dr Amanda Peterson (alumna), Mr Shane Riddell, Dr Rohan Shah, Mr Chirag Singhal, Dr Ian Styles, Dr Mary Tachedjian, Ms Lee Trinidad, Mr MD Muzaffar-ur- Rehman, Mr Aditya Vashi, Ms Chandana Venkatadri (alumna), and Dr John Noel Viana.

 (names of colleagues external to the CSIRO are italicised).